entdark/jaMME/README.md

 All compiling and testing has been done on Linux.
 I can't really help out with other OS's at this point.

 Todo:
-- Fix Saber style hud colors
-- Saber Style Crosshair colors
+- cg_hudColors
 - Lagometer

 Working:
 - Racetimer
 - Strafehelper (Added S/SD/AS Rear Lines)
 - Speedometer
+- Saber Style Crosshair colors

 Jedi Academy Movie Maker's Edition
 ==================================